 - terra-cotta shards

-- my “Farmer’s mix” planting medium ( finely ground pine bark, sphagnum moss, mushroom compost or manure compost, and a built-in time-release fertilizer)
+- my “Farmer’s mix” planting medium (finely ground pine bark, sphagnum moss, mushroom or manure compost, and a built-in time-release fertilizer)

 - long, narrow-spouted watering can